jundalisay/superblist/content/en/faq.md

 {{< /q >}}

 {{< l a="Superphysics" >}}
-**Socratic Dialectics** makes up the core of this 'super' upgrade as part of the process of data gathering, probing, and experimenting.
+**Socratic Dialectics** makes up the core of this 'super' upgrade as part of the process of data gathering, probing, and experimenting that adds the 6th sense of intuition or higher mind which Socrates called the 'higher principle'.
 {{< /l >}}

+{{< q a="Socrates" c="The Republic Simplified" >}}
+He leaves this higher principle in pure abstraction when the lower and higher principle clash.
+He rouses up the third principle which is reason...
+The intellectual sphere has a lower part where the soul uses the shapes given by the higher part as images.
+Enquiries here does not go upwards to a higher principle.
+{{< /q >}}

 {{< r a="Asker" >}}
 How is Socratic Dialectics different from Dialectics?